-There was a time, many years ago, when the weasel-like creature was proud to be a wolverine — the inspiration for a famous comic book superhero and successful Canadian professional wrestler.
+There was a time when the weasel-like creature was proud to be a wolverine, because his species was the inspiration for a famous comic book superhero and successful Canadian professional wrestler.

-But after the wrestler committed a heinous crime, wolverines worldwide — particularly rabid ones — felt a sense of shame associated with their species.
+But after the wrestler committed a heinous crime, wolverines worldwide — particularly rabid ones — felt a sense of shame ascribed to their species.

 “I know the rabies will eventually make me crazy and violent,” the wolverine admitted while burrowing in the permafrost for voles.

 “But I’ll probably just bite a moose and get trampled to death or something.
 It’s not fair that, just because I’m a rabid wolverine, the world expects me to be some kind of menace to society.”